piccolo-lang/piccolo/README.md

-This will install the ``piccolo`` binary into your ``~/.local/bin`` dir (which is likely to appear in your path if you use stack), and install runtime (some header files and a static library) somewhere into the ``.stack-work`` dir.
+This will install the ``piccolo`` binary into your ``~/.local/bin`` dir (which is likely to appear in your path if you use stack), and install runtime (some header files and static libraries) somewhere into the ``.stack-work`` dir.

 ### Using the piccolo compiler: